renovatebot/renovate/docs/usage/node.md

 You must use the `engines.npm` property in your `package.json` file to specify which major version of npm your project supports.
 Renovate bot will then use that version of npm when it creates a pull request.

-In your `package.json` create a `engines` key-value pair and specify which major version of npm your project works with.
+In your `package.json` file create a `engines` key-value pair and specify which major version of npm your project works with.

 For example, if you want to use at least npm `6.14.11` and also allow newer versions of npm in the `6.x` range, you would put this in your `package.json` file: